Want to know the best things to do in Montreal when you only have one night?

 We picked a late reservation for 9:30 pm and we’re happy to see we had seats at the bar, which gave us the best view of the kitchen.

-But eating here can destroy you if you don’t come on an empty stomach or not eat foie because it’s on everything.
+But eating here can destroy you.
+You need to come on an empty stomach or not eat foie because it’s on everything.

-We started with foie gras cromesquis then shared split pea soup with cotechino and maple poached foie gras, foie gras poutine and a whole duck that comes in a can.
-We couldn’t eat it all but Dave still wanted dessert as there was maple poudding chômeur – a dessert every child in Quebec enjoyed growing up.
+We started with foie gras cromesquis then shared split pea soup with cotechino.
+We then ate and maple poached foie gras, foie gras poutine and a whole duck that comes in a can.
+Wee couldn’t eat it all.
+But Dave still wanted dessert as there was maple poudding chômeur – a dessert every child in Quebec enjoyed growing up.

 We waddled home making it an early night because we had so much more to do the next day.